Kirkeouc/GeoTrans/README.md

 ## Acknowledgement

-The code framework is mainly modified from [C2-Matching]，[MRefSR] and [BasicSR].
+The code framework is mainly modified from [BasicSR] and [MMSR].
 We thank the authors for their great work.
 Please refer to the original repo for more usage and documents.
 The complete code will be released later.